AhmedAlaa2024/Mars-Exploration/ReadMe.md

 ## Course Code: CMP1040
 ## Team Name: The Phoenix

 ### This is an educational project for Data Structures and Algorithms, written in C++ using Visual Studio IDE.
-It is a simulation of a space station in Mars to explore the whole of Mars.
-So the station release its rovers and assign the messions to them everyday.
+It is a simulation of a space station on Mars to explore the whole of Mars.
+So the station releases its rovers and assigns missions to them every day.

 # Features
 * There are 3 Modes: